project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 two
 ```

-It is now possible to identify the operator $a_k^{\dagger}a_k$ as having eigenvalues equal to the the number of bosons in mode k and having eigenvectors equal to the fock states, e.g.
+Using these fock states, we can identify the operator $a_k^{\dagger}a_k$ as having eigenvalues equal to the the number of bosons in mode k and having eigenvectors equal to the fock states, e.g.

 $$
 a_k^{\dagger}a_k |2> = 2 |2>